Commentaries in Tamil literary tradition: History

 The vilakka urai commentaries are considered the best of all the commentaries and have stood the test of time, chiefly owing to their emulating the best of their arumpadha urai and kurippurai predecessors.
 Mohan and Sokkalingam call this literary phenomenon the "survival of the fittest".
 Thus the later commentaries to the Tolkappiyam such as those by Senavaraiyar, Paerasiriyar, Nacchinarkkiniyar, and Deivacchilaiyar are preferred to the earliest commentary by Ilampooranar.
 The 36,000-lined Eedu commentary to Tiruvaimoli fared the best among other earlier commentaries to the work.
 The earliest known commentary to the Kural text was written around the 10th century CE by Manakkudavar.
 Parimelalhagar's commentary, which appeared during the 13th century, is considered the best among the ten medieval commentaries to the Kural text.
 Sivagnana Munivar's Nannul Virutthi Urai took precedence over older commentaries to Nannul such as those by Mayilai Nathar and Shankara Namacchivayar.
 Despite several earlier commentaries to Sivagnana Bodham, the Sivagnana Padiyam which appeared much later is considered the best.

 When the first commentaries began to appear in the Tamil literary world, they appeared more in the prevalent spoken dialect.
 More often than not, they resembled the conversations between a preceptor and a disciple.
 This is because the commentators who wrote the earliest commentaries were scholars who taught students on those subjects.
 Examples of such commentaries include the early commentaries to Iraiyanar Agapporul, Senavaraiyar's commentary to Part II of the Tolkappiyam, Perasiriyar's commentary to Tirukkovaiyar, Kaalingar's commentary to the Tirukkural.
-Commentaries to the works of Alwars chiefly appeared in a mixture of Tamil and Sanskrit, known as the Manipravalam form.
+Commentaries to the works of the Alvars chiefly appeared in a mixture of Tamil and Sanskrit, known as Manipravalam.

 The Bhakti literature, which proliferated during the Bhakti era that began around the eighth century CE, remained without any exegeses for centuries.
 This was chiefly because of the widespread notion that spiritual texts should be interpreted only through personal experience and not by the elaborations given by others.
-Nevertheless, during the time of Ramanuja in the 10th century, scholars attempted to write commentaries to the Vaishnavite works of the Alwars.
+Nevertheless, during the time of Ramanuja in the 10th century, scholars attempted to write commentaries to the Vaishnavite works of the Alvars.
 Initially met with rejection, they slowly gained acceptance with the public discourses given by religious scholars.
 These discourses were written down by scholars among the audience and grew to become exegeses on their own.
-Exegeses to Shivite works, nevertheless, did not appear until the 19th century.
+Exegeses to Shaivite works, nevertheless, did not appear until the 19th century.
 It was only in the 20th century that scholars felt the need for literary commentaries to the Shivite literature.